arnica-ext/GitGoat/README.md

 ![logo](images/gitgoat-logo.png)

 # Introduction
 GitGoat was built to enable DevOps and Engineering teams to design and implement a sustainable misconfiguration prevention strategy.
-It can be used for proof-of-concept projects, such as [OpenSSF](https://openssf.org "Open Source Security Foundation"), [Arnica](https://arnica.io) (coming soon), and others.
+It can be used for proof-of-concept projects, such as [OpenSSF](https://openssf.org "Open Source Security Foundation"), [Arnica](https://arnica.io), and others.

 ## Important note
 > Since GitGoat creates misconfigured assets on GitHub, it is warmly recommended to avoid using it in a production organization.